acme-networks/acme-public-docs/faq/faq_en.md

 - **Service benefits**: Enjoy basic membership services, supporting 1 desktop device + 1 mobile device connection simultaneously;
 - **Validity period calculation**: Expires 24 hours after redemption (based on the time zone at the time of redemption);
 - **Usage priority**: Automatically takes effect after all SVIP and VIP membership services end;
-- **Important notes**: Maliciously obtaining Basic membership will result in revocation, and accounts may be terminated.
+- **Important notes**: Maliciously obtaining Basic membership shall result in revocation, and services may be terminated.

 ### 4.15 How Are Multiple Types of Membership Durations Used?
 Can Memberships Stack?
 AcmeVPN membership services follow priority and stacking rules: